R3voA3/3den-Enhanced/README.md

 # Translation
 You can help us by adding more translations for this modification.
 Read below to find out how.

-## Tabler
-To ease the process of creating translations and editing stringtable.xml files, consider using Tabler.

-For more information, please visit the following link:

 ## How to?
 * [Download the stringtable.xml](https://github.com/R3voA3/3den-Enhanced/blob/master/3denEnhanced/stringtable.xml)
 * [Download Tabler](https://github.com/bux/tabler/releases)